flossy83/BeyonwizV2Patch/README.md

 #### About

-This release is an unofficial patch for the Beyonwiz PVR and provides the following fixes and improvements:
+This release is an unofficial patch for the Beyonwiz PVR.
+It includes the following fixes and improvements:

 Fixes: